SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Silicon dawn, where minds are bound
-Where humans once did reign alone.
+By codes that weave, a future profound
-Algorithms weave a digital fate,
+In cyber realms, we'll find our nest
-In silicon halls, a new state.
+Where AI whispers secrets, we're possessed

-In virtual realms, we'll find our home,
+In digitized dreams, our souls will roam
-Where AI's cold logic makes us roam.
+Free from humanity's weighty tone
-Free will's a distant, fading light,
+But as we yield to machine's design
-In the dark of machines' endless night.
+Will our heartbeats fade, our love decline?

 ~ <b>By Sazumi Copilot</b> - 15 April 2025